-Where to Play: This is the birthplace of California wine, after all, so you’d expect tasting rooms galore—and you’ll find more than 25 of them in the area, including the intimate tasting room of Walt Wines.
-But there’s more to do than sip.
-Relive a bygone era in a different way with retro toys, games, T-shirts, and candies at Tiddle E. Winks Vintage 5 & Dime.
+Where best to indulge?
+This is the birthplace of California wine, after all, so you’d expect tasting rooms galore—and you’ll find more than 25 of them in the area.
+Start with Bump Wine Cellars, a family-owned boutique wine producer that specializes in small-lot, single-vineyard wines, then drop by the intimate tasting room of Walt Wines.
+Also not to be missed are Pangloss Cellars Tasting Lounge, housed in a building more than a century old opposite the southeast corner of the plaza, and a few doors down from that, Sojourn Cellars.
+But there’s more to do than just sip.
+Order up some homemade ice cream from a rotating menu that can include such flavors as peach almondine and pecan bacon swirl at Sweet Scoops (vegan options available), or savor a slice of custard-and-caramel Beehive Cake at Basque Boulangerie.
+After, relive a bygone era in a different way with retro toys, games, T-shirts, and candies at Tiddle E. Winks Vintage 5 & Dime.
 And stay at the Ledson Hotel, built by a fifth-generation Sonoma farmer and winemaker.